AaronWang04/pytorch-compiler-playground/Readme.md

 pip install -r requirements.txt
 ```

 Currently all files are python, you can just run the tests.
-Soon i'll add support for C++ and use pybind as well.
+Soon i'll add for C++ and use pybind as well.